alexsixdegrees/AP-Computer-Science-Study/chapter-one.md

 # Chapter One - Introductory Java

-## Package and Classes
+## Package and Class

-Related class are grouped into packages.
+Related classes are grouped into packages.
 Source files - java files comprise of your program

 Main method - A java program must have at least one class.